keithrbennett/rexe/README.md

 ### Conclusion

-`rexe` is not revolutionary technology, it's just plumbing that removes parsing, formatting, and low level configuration from your command line so that you can focus on the high level task at hand.
+Rexe is not revolutionary technology, it's just plumbing that removes parsing, formatting, and low level configuration from your command line so that you can focus on the high level task at hand.

 When we consider a new piece of software, we usually think "what would this be helpful with now?".
-However, for me, the power of `rexe` is not so much what I can do with it in a single use case now, but rather what will I be able to do over time as I accumulate more experience and expertise with it.
+However, for me, the power of Rexe is not so much what I can do with it in a single use case now, but rather what will I be able to do over time as I accumulate more experience and expertise with it.

-I suggest starting to use `rexe` even for modest improvements in workflow, even if it doesn't seem compelling.
+I suggest starting to use Rexe even for modest improvements in workflow, even if it doesn't seem compelling.
 There's a good chance that as you use it over time, new ideas will come to you and the workflow improvements will increase exponentially.

 A word of caution though --
-the complexity and difficulty of _sharing_ your `rexe` scripts across systems will be proportional to the extent to which you use environment variables and loaded files for configuration and shared code.
+the complexity and difficulty of _sharing_ your Rexe scripts across systems will be proportional to the extent to which you use environment variables and loaded files for configuration and shared code.
 Be responsible and disciplined in making this configuration and code as clean and organized as possible.